47degrees/helios/helios-docs/docs/docs/quickstart/README.md

 # QuickStart

-Once added helios to your project, let's start to add the needed imports:
+Once Helios is added to your project, let's start to add the needed imports:

 ```kotlin:ank:silent
 import arrow.core.*